top of page

 In my work, I create glass and mixed media sculptures, some of which incorporate viewer reactive robotics and organic materials.
 I am often inspired by new scientific discoveries and try to depict them for my viewers.
 My own social commentary is often present and shown by depicting stories and possible scenarios.
 By sticking with these themes, my work often resembles science fiction novels and tells cautionary tales of future societies when modern concerns have been escalated.

 I attended San Francisco State University and received my Bachelor's in Fine Art in 2011.
-Currently, I am working as the Artistic Director at The Olio in Winston-Salem North Carolina, a 501c3 non-profit focusing on educating teens and young adults with glass blowing and business skills.
-I live and work at home in the pottery capital of Seagrove, NC.
+Currently, I reside in North Carolina.
+Here, I worked as the Artistic Director at The Olio in Winston-Salem North Carolina for six years, a 501c3 non-profit focusing on educating teens and young adults with glass blowing and business skills.

 Currently, I work part-time as a Gallery Assistant at Starworks in Star, NC.
 I co-own Sarah and Day with my business/life partner Day and support myself selling my work.